frkatona/ThermalImageFitter/README.md

   - [ ] exponential seems to fit nicely, but I think to think about the physical implications more and understand both the fit equation and the error propagation
 - [x] remove the "cooling" profile from the main figure
   - [x] make cooling profiles figures similar to the heating profiles
-- [ ] simplify the time extraction so the user doesn't have to manually enter the start time (maybe include a "laser time before first image" variable and subtract that from the first image's time to get the start time?)
+- [x] simplify the time extraction so the user doesn't have to manually enter the start time --> found the time for the first image and created a "time-offset" variable to subtract from the first image time for when the first image was taken after t = 0
+- [ ] generalize the magic number cutoff index for the time where I turned off the laser
-- [ ] see if Ben's gaussian combo fit results in less error (I wonder if it was necessary because of the more uniform power profile from the collimator...though wouldn't using one gaussian for a gaussian beam and another for the gaussian heat spread would be more intuitive?)
+- [ ] see if Ben's gaussian combo fit results in less error (thought: gaussian is probably good for a point power source and so having a the power over an area maybe makes sense that there would be an "inner" gaussian based on beam profile, power, and cooling and an "outer" gaussian based on conductive heating from the hot spot and maybe a little convective cooling)
+  - [x] assess with a residual plot --> it does seem to suggest that a separate fit within the laser bounds would be beneficial, though it seems far less egregious than the collimated data's single-gaussian (tough to be sure since I don't know how the y-axis is scaled is in Ben's residual graph)
 - [ ] polish formatting (font/size, titles, grids, labels, positions, point size, fit equations)

 ## misc. notes